Dominique Dunne

-Dominique Ellen Dunne (November 23, 1959 - November 4, 1982) was an American actress.
-She made her on-screen debut with the television film Diary of a Teenage Hitchhiker (1979) and played recurring roles in the drama series Family (1980) and the comedy series Breaking Away (1980-1981).
+Dominique Ellen Dunne (November 23, 1959 – November 4, 1982) was an American actress.
+She made her on-screen debut with the television film Diary of a Teenage Hitchhiker (1979) and played recurring roles in the drama series Family (1980) and the comedy series Breaking Away (1980–1981).
 Her breakthrough role was Dana Freeling in the blockbuster horror film Poltergeist (1982).
-Afterwards, she headlined the Western film The Shadow Riders and guest starred in one episode of the crime series CHiPs (both 1982).
+Afterward, she headlined the Western film The Shadow Riders and guest-starred in one episode of the crime series CHiPs (both 1982).

-On October 30, 1982, Dunne was strangled by her ex-boyfriend John Sweeney during an argument on the driveway of her West Hollywood home.
-She fell into a coma and died five days later on November 4, 1982 at the age of 22.
+On October 30, 1982, Dunne was strangled by her ex-boyfriend John Thomas Sweeney during an argument on the driveway of her West Hollywood home.
+She fell into a coma and died five days later on November 4, 1982, at the age of 22.

 Early life and education

-Dunne was born in Santa Monica, California, the youngest child of Ellen Beatriz "Lenny" (née Griffin), a ranching heiress, and Dominick Dunne, a writer, producer, and actor.
-Dunne had Irish and Mexican ancestry.
-Dominick was born and raised in an Irish Catholic family to an Irish-American father and his wife, who was from Sonora, Mexico.
+Dominique Ellen Dunne was born on November 23, 1959 in Santa Monica, California, the youngest child of Ellen Beatriz "Lenny" (née Griffin), a Mexican ranching heiress, and Dominick Dunne, an Irish-American writer, producer, and actor.
+Her mother was from Sonora, Mexico and her father was born and raised in an Irish Catholic family in the East.
 Dunne had two older brothers, Alexander "Alex" and Griffin Dunne, who is an actor, producer and director.
-She was also the niece of married writers John Gregory Dunne and Joan Didion.
+She was the niece of married writers John Gregory Dunne and Joan Didion.
 Her godparents were Maria Cooper-Janis, daughter of actors Gary Cooper and Veronica "Rocky" Cooper, and producer Martin Manulis.
 Her parents divorced in 1965.

 Dunne attended Harvard-Westlake School in Los Angeles, Taft School in Watertown, Connecticut, and Fountain Valley School in Fountain, Colorado.
 After graduation, she spent a year in Florence, Italy, where she studied art and learned Italian.
 She studied acting at Milton Katselas' Workshop and appeared in various stage productions, including West Side Story, The Mousetrap, and My Three Angels.

+As the 1970s faded into the 80s, while launching her acting career, Dunne loved to party and hosted a gathering at her house every week for her fellow acting classmates called "The Friday Afternoon Club".
+Each Friday, her acting class, including then-rising actors George Clooney and Timothy Hutton, gathered until the wee hours in the Dunne back yard.
+In 2024, Dunne's brother Griffin Dunne released a family memoir titled The Friday Afternoon Club, named after this weekly gathering that the late actress hosted.